rakshith111/Time-Sync/README.md

 ### INSTALLATION

-## Plugin is now available on Mozilla firefox addon.
+## Plugin is now available on Mozilla firefox addon!!.
 You can find it here [Time-Sync](https://addons.mozilla.org/en-US/firefox/addon/time-sync/)

 ### USAGE